Mjz86/C_colon/mcc.md

  any overflow is well-defined, only devision by 0 is a contract violation,is unsigned modular arethmatic type.

 4. s:
- a signed integral, any overflow is well-defined to saturate to the min( least negative) or max value( most positive), only devision by 0 is a contract violation,is signed saturate arethmatic type ( maybe for audio processing, or just a signed integer that doesn't overflow).
+ a signed integral, any overflow is well-defined to saturate to the min( least negative) or max value( most positive), only devision by 0 is a contract violation,is signed saturate arethmatic type ( maybe for audio processing, or just a signed integer that does not overflow).